 - And I used a balsamic reduction as a garnish to give the peppers a sweet earthy finish.

 Last weekend I served these mini stuffed peppers along with Dukkah (seed dip) and Thai butternut squash soup served in espresso cups.
-Scroll down to check out some of our other easy vegetarian appetizers.
+Scroll down to check out some of our other easy vegetarian appetizers below the recipe.

 Tailor To Your Taste